ebenagati/Portfolio/Spotify Project/README.md

 <br/>
 Do I listen to more music during the summer months or do I listen to more during the winter?
 <br/>
-A sql query to output total minutes listened to within each month of each year
+A sql query to output total minutes listened to within each month of each year.
 ```sql
 SELECT
     Year,